 Note: Only one link may be used at each insertion.

 Manufactured by Coastline Cordage Group, this braided 7/16 inch breakaway link breaks at an average of 1,612 lbs and is 69 inches long.
 The link breaks at the stitching, therefore any attachment method must not reinforce the stitching (see example of double Becket below, which is not allowed).
-Approved May 18, 2022.
+Originally approved May 18, 2022, new version approved April 2023.
 Recommend installation with at least 3 splices or tucks.
 Available at Ketcham Supply in New Bedford, Massachusetts.

 Note: DO NOT attach with a double or single Becket